hdang03166/hdang03166/README.md

 # 👋 Hi, I’m @hdang03166

-Data Analyst | Python • SQL • Tableau | Aspiring Data Scientist
+Google-Certified Data Analyst | Advanced Business Analytics | SQL • Tableau • Excel

-- 11+ years of experience in operations, inventory control, and sales analysis within retail and manufacturing.
+- 11+ years of experience in operations, inventory control, and sales analysis in retail and manufacturing.

-- Currently expanding my skills through the Google Advanced Data Analytics Certificate and hands-on coding projects.
+- Currently advancing my business analytics skills through the Advanced Business Analytics Specialization on Coursera and hands-on coding projects.

 - Passionate about turning complex data into actionable insights to drive smarter business decisions and process improvements.

-- 🔍 Open to data analyst and entry-level data scientist roles.

-- Connect with me on [LinkedIn](https://www.linkedin.com/in/hai-dang316).
+- Let's connect on Linkedin:  [LinkedIn](https://www.linkedin.com/in/hai-dang316).

 <!---
 hdang03166/hdang03166 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.